1099 guidance for recipients

 California return

 This income may be included in your federal adjusted gross income, which you report to California.
-Visit Publication 1001, for more information.
+Visit Publication 1001 (coming soon), for more information.

 1099-K: Payment Card and Third Party Network Transactions